Trivium (band): Silence in the Snow and departure of Mat Madiro (2015–2016)

-In fall of 2014, guitarist Corey Beaulieu announced that the band would be working on the follow-up of Vengeance Falls in 2015, and that he hoped that the album would be released in Fall of the same year.
+In fall of 2014, Beaulieu announced that the band would be working on the follow-up of Vengeance Falls in 2015, and that he hoped that the album would be released in Fall of the same year.

 On July 17, 2015, the band launched a website "snow.trivium.org" teasing the new album.
 They also changed their Facebook profile to the same picture as on the website, hinting at the release of the new album.
 On July 24, the band posted a six-day countdown on their website.
 An unofficial picture surfaced online on July 29, suggesting the new album title to be Silence in the Snow and revealing three new featured songs: "Silence in the Snow", "Dead and Gone" and "Until the World Goes Cold".
 This picture also suggested a release date of October 2, 2015.
 This information was confirmed on July 30 when the band premiered the music video for the title track once the countdown ended.
 On July 31, 2015, the band revealed the track list and the album artwork, and Silence in the Snow was made available for pre-order.
 On August 7, the band premiered two new songs, "Silence in the Snow" and "Blind Leading the Blind" during their performance at Bloodstock Open Air.

-On August 27, Trivium premiered the music video for their third single "Until the World Goes Cold", and the album was indeed released on October 2.
+On August 27, Trivium premiered the music video for their third single "Until the World Goes Cold", and the album was released on October 2.
+Silence in the Snow did not feature screamed vocals, with a major reason being concerns around Heafy having to relearn his vocal technique.

-On December 2, Trivium re-released Ember To Inferno, titling it Ember To Inferno: Ab Initio.
+On December 2, Trivium re-released Ember to Inferno, titling it Ember to Inferno: Ab Initio.
 The deluxe version of the release contained two discs.
 The second disk included 13 bonus tracks which consisted of the early demos Ruber (the "Red Demo"), Caeruleus (the "Blue Demo") and Flavus (the "Yellow Demo").

 On December 5, the band performed at Knotfest Mexico, where it was revealed that drummer Mat Madiro had been replaced by Paul Wandtke.
 The band didn't make an official announcement until three days later, on their Facebook page.
-Paul Wandtke joined the band after Matt asked Dream Theater's John Petrucci for suggestions; John then asked Mike Mangini who recommended Paul.
+Paul Wandtke joined the band after Heafy asked Dream Theater's John Petrucci for suggestions; Petrucci then asked Mike Mangini, who recommended Wandtke.

 Arrival of Alex Bent and The Sin and the Sentence (2016–2019)

 On October 14, 2016, Trivium headlined at the Rock And Shock festival at The Palladium in Worcester, Massachusetts.
-In late 2016, guitarist Corey Beaulieu stated that the band would spend most of 2017 working on their new album.
-In an interview, bassist Paolo Gregoletto stated that new material will be more 'extreme' and that the band will return to featuring screaming vocals on the new album.
+In late 2016, Beaulieu stated that the band would spend most of 2017 working on their new album.
+In an interview, Gregoletto stated that new material will be more 'extreme' and that the band will return to featuring screaming vocals on the new album.
 The band was announced as one of the acts on the 2017 edition of Wacken Open Air.
-In early 2017, the band parted ways with drummer Paul Wandtke.
+In early 2017, the band parted ways with Wandtke.
 The replacement Alex Bent, formerly of Battlecross, was announced on January 23.